What is Industry 4.0 and 5.0? Your Guide to Understanding Industry 4.0 and 5.0

 How to Prepare for It and Things to Consider

 For manufacturing companies, the main stumbling block towards implementing Industry 4.0 sooner rather than later is the redirection of internal resources away from IT and toward the adoption of innovative cyber systems.

 Granted, the implementation of an IoT framework across any sizeable industrial setting would require advanced skill sets, the likes of which are rare in the industry.
 Some manufacturing companies have long been content with their arsenals and the innovations that have slowly emerged over the decades.
 The sudden change from a human-powered to a mostly computer-run infrastructure is a tall order for the typical manufacturer.

 The most crucial step toward implementing Industry 4.0 involves the integration of pre-existing business systems such as the following:

 - Computer Aided Manufacturing (CAM)

 - Product Lifecycle Management (PLM)

 Ideally, the manufacturers that seek to make the transition in the immediate future should focus internal resources on the innovations required for the change.
 However, manufacturers currently encumbered with successive IT cycles are liable to lag in the transition, as funds are primarily spent maintaining current systems.
 While this maintenance might seem necessary, forecasters predict that this could leave the manufacturers that adopt slowly at a competitive disadvantage in the long run.

-Manufacturers of all sizes and ages could benefit from the implementation of Industry 4.0, which could ultimately prove to be a game changer as underdogs adopt and soar to the front of the pack, and established companies lag and struggle to stay relevant.
-Over the next decade, Industry 4.0 might turn little-known companies into the new industry leaders.
+Manufacturers of all sizes and ages could benefit from the implementation of Industry 4.0, which could ultimately prove to be a game-changer as underdogs adopt and soar to the front of the pack, and established companies lag and struggle to stay relevant.
+Over the next decade, Industry 4.0 might turn little-known companies into new industry leaders.